broosk1993/meteor-tuts/source/chapters/1/pubsub.md

 ## Publishing in Meteor

 So how would we explain publishing in a very simple manner ?
-Well, let's assume you're talking to a friend about you application, and you want to give him access to your data.
-I other words, you are going to make that data **public** for him.
+Well, let's assume you're talking to a friend about your application, and you want to give him access to your data.
+In other words, you are going to make that data **public** for him.
  As such,  **publishing** would be equivalent to saying to him "I will give you access to this data !".

  Let's start by inserting code into "/imports/api/donuts/publication.js":